Follow Us

 Be over the age of 18

-Have scored overall 5.5 in IELTS or equivalent English test result (e.g., overall PTE score of 42 and TOEFL 46)
+Have scored overall 6.0 in IELTS or equivalent English test result (e.g. in PTE or TOEFL)

 Have completed Year 12 or an equivalent higher secondary schooling level of a School Certificate.